nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 ## Create list of alternative alleles

-In order to specify the minor allele (A1), you must create a list of these alternative alleles.
+In order to specify the minor allele as the reference allele for PLINK (A1), you must create a list of these alleles.
+We're calling them alternative alleles.
 To do so, run:

 ```
 $ cat pruned_coatColor_maf_geno.vcf | awk 'BEGIN{FS="\t";OFS="\t";}/#/{next;}{{if($3==".")$3=$1":"$2;}print $3,$5;}'  > alt_alleles